lendis-advice-offboaridng-interview-exit-interview-hero

 Career

-• Did you feel sufficiently challenged and supported?
+• Did you feel sufficiently challenged and encouraged?

 • Were you happy with the salary?

-• Have you seen development opportunities for your career with us?
+• Did you see opportunities for career development with us?

 Processes